The 5-Step Hack I Use to Curb Impulse Buying

 If you need it, chances are someone else did at one point.

-And they might not need it anymore.
 Let them wear the depreciation and buy quality second-hand.

 You’ll almost always get a better product if you buy a reputable brand used rather than buying the cheapest brand new.